 - Structural problem: It’s impossible to avoid all foundation cracks, especially those caused by shrinkage.
 Fortunately, small cracks don’t impair the structural integrity of your home.
 However, larger cracks caused by unstable soil or a settling foundation can result in gaps between the floor and walls, or between the walls and ceiling.
 Walls may even begin pulling away from each other.
 This could have damaging consequences for the rest of your house.

 - Pest invasion: Small insects can enter your home through surprisingly small cracks.
-This is one reason why you might notice more bugs in the basement than the rest of the house.
+This is one reason why you might notice more bugs in the basement than in the rest of the house.
 If you’re not interested in sharing your home with creepy crawlies, keep an eye out for basement cracks, and fix them as soon as possible.

 Fixing Basement Cracks is Not a DIY Job!